dsync89/vita3k-batch-pkg-installer/README.md

 	Save the file changes when you are done.

-4. Run the script file 'install_pkg.py' by doing double click on it, and wait until the batch operation is completed.
+4. Run the script file 'install_pkg.py' by doing double click on it, and wait until the batch file operation is completed.

+That's all.

 That's all.